handsontable/handsontable/docs/next/guides/columns/column-hiding.md

 ### Step 2: Show UI indicators

-Handsontable can display UI indicators that let your end user see where columns are currently hidden.
+To easily see which columns are currently hidden, display UI indicators.

 To enable the UI indicators, in the `hiddenColumns` object, set the `indicators` property to `true`: